pauloo27/tuner/README.md

 First install [Überzug](https://github.com/seebye/ueberzug)
 (on Arch Linux, install the `ueberzug` package)...

-Then open Tuner and type `/a` in the search bar and restart Tuner.
+Then open Tuner and type `/a` in the search bar and restart your Terminal and Tuner.

 ## MPRIS